ariasmiguel/tidyverse/RDataScience.md

 4. What does the `se` argument to `geom_smooth()` do?

-It asks if you want to display the confidence interval around the smooth (TRUE by default).
+It asks if you want to display the confidence interval around the line/smooth (TRUE by default).

 5. Will these two graphs look different?
 Why/why not?